zsyg/Homekit-Device-Stack/README.md

 HomeKit Device Stack is a NodeJS server with a fully graphical web frontend, if you're a Home Automation Enthusiast, wanting to explore and learn HomeKit, HomeKit Device Stack can do that.
 If you're a serious Home Automation User, then HomeKit Device Stack plays nice with other automation systems by using common transport mechanisms.

 ## OK, but what does it actually do?
-In essance, you create devices via the web frontend, be it a Smart TV, Intruder Alarm, A Door Sensor, a thermostat, a Party Switch and many many more.
+In essance, you create devices via the web frontend, be it a Smart TV, Intruder Alarm, A Door Sensor, a Thermostat, a Party Switch and many many more.
 You then have fun with it on your iDevice.

 If however, you actually want to gain some usefulness from it, keep reading.